IcyNoctiluca/geowiki-app-backend/lib/README.md

 ## lib

-This directory contains config files, Classes and other functions called by the main applications.
+This directory contains config files, classes and other functions called by the main applications.

 ```logging.cnf``` and ```logging.py``` are not implemented.
 The logging service is done via a standard python logger, I was not able to get a working version of a modular logging service with